FFmpeg/FFV1/ffv1.md

 Background: in first implementations of FFV1 bitstream, the index for Cb and Cr planes was stored even if it is not used (chroma_planes set to 0), this index is kept for version <= 3 in order to keep compatibility with FFV1 bitstreams in the wild.

-## Color space
+## Color spaces

-FFV1 supports two color spaces: YCbCr and JPEG2000-RCT.
+FFV1 supports two color spaces: YCbCr and RGB.
 Both color spaces allow an optional Alpha plane that can be used to code transparency data.

 ### YCbCr